changh95/visual-slam-roadmap/README.md

 > Roadmap to becoming a Visual-SLAM developer in 2021, inspired by [web-developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) and [game-developer-roadmap](https://github.com/utilForever/game-developer-roadmap).

-Visual-SLAM is a special case of a technology called '[Simultaneous Localization and Mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping)', which you use a camera device to gather exteroceptive sensory data.
+Visual-SLAM is a special case of '[Simultaneous Localization and Mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping)', which you use a camera device to gather exteroceptive sensory data.

-Below there is a set of charts demonstrating topics you need to understand to study Visual-SLAM, and eventually become a Visual-SLAM engineer / researcher.
+Below there is a set of charts demonstrating the topics you need to understand in Visual-SLAM, from an absolute beginner difficulty to getting ready to become a Visual-SLAM engineer / researcher.

+***

-Visual-SLAM is often portrayed as a technology with a high entry barrier in learning, requiring good C++ programming skills and deep understanding of mathematics.
+Visual-SLAM is often portrayed as a rather difficult topic - many think good C++ programming skills and deep understanding of mathematics is necessary.

-On the other hand, there are not many introductory level courses provided for beginners, especially in non-English languages.
+On the other hand, there are not many courses provided for beginners, especially in non-English languages.

 I made these charts to share my thoughts and experience on studying Visual-SLAM, and hopefully the beginner learners can get a grasp of where to start from.